 You may cry.
 This is natural.
 It has likely been a very long time since you felt the real you.

-You have just taken the first step on an important journey: Becoming one person again.
+You have just taken the first step on an important journey: The journey of becoming one person again.

 Ask yourself one final question: